sebastian-konicz/WRM/README.md

 From the analyst's point of view, the difference in the popularity of the system between typically summer months (July, August) and spring months (May, June) may be interesting.
 In my opinion, the fewer users in the summer months can be reduced to two main reasons:
 1. Summer months are holiday season in Poland, therefore some of the system's users (employees commuting to work) are on holiday away from home.
 2. Wroclaw is one of the main academic cities in Poland.
 During the summer months, most students stay outside Wroclaw (in their hometowns), reducing the number of active system users.

-The correctness of the above statement is confirmed after analyzing the most popular user routes (see the chapter [Bike statnions analysis](#stations)).
+The correctness of the second statement is confirmed after analyzing the most popular user routes (see the chapter [Bike statnions analysis](#stations)).
 The top ten most popular routes included, among others, those leading from the dormitory (docking station: Wróblewskiego (Teki)) to the main building of the Wroclaw University of Technology (docking station: Norwid / Wyspiański (PWr) or to the stations near the main campus (Łukasiewicza / Smoluchowski (PWr), Rondo Regana).

 ![monthAggPlot](images/plots/monthAggPlot.png)
 [Interactive plot](https://nbviewer.jupyter.org/github/sebastian-konicz/WRM/blob/master/notebooks/reports/RidingPatternsPlots.ipynb#monthAggPlot)